 Hello!
 I'm Jeannie Phan, a Toronto-based illustrator working, living and growing in a little home studio.
 I'm a self-taught plant generalist, urban forest bather and passionate pursuer of daily betterment.
 I live with my partner and cat in our first true home that is sandwiched between the Lake and the Lungs of the City.
 We enjoy working on home projects, picking up hobbies and being outdoors in nature every chance we can.
 We are very much DIY folk.

 With houseplants, I have my friends Justine and Elaine to thank for gifting me my first succulents many years ago.
-I was a terrible black thumb when I started growing but eventually learnt the language of plants through much trial and error.
+I was a terrible black thumb when I started growing but eventually learnt to communicate better plants through trial and error.
 Now I grow mostly tropicals and experiment with indoor edibles in a house that homes over 100 plants.

 Plants are incredibly giving and I like to enthusiastically follow along by passing on my learnings (and speculations) through personal Fieldnotes, which you can see here.
 I also love to photograph, document, and archive the other home projects we work on so I hope you take off your shoes and enjoy all the things we have cookin' up in this small corner of the city.